 - Common nicknames: Channel cats, cats.

-- Spotted bass are native to the Mississippi River and across the Gulf states from Texas to Florida.
+- Native to the Mississippi River and across the Gulf states from Texas to Florida.
 In addition, they are found in the western Mid-Atlantic states.
 They have been introduced to Virginia, North Carolina and southern Africa.

-- Spotted bass prefer warmer waters with strong currents and turbulence.
+- They prefer warmer waters with strong currents and turbulence.

-- Smallmouth bass is native to the upper and middle Mississippi River Basin, the Great Lakes, Saint Lawrence River and the Hudson Bay Basin in Canada.
+- Native to the upper and middle Mississippi River Basin, the Great Lakes, Saint Lawrence River and the Hudson Bay Basin in Canada.
 They have been introduced into many cool-water rivers and lakes in the United States and Canada.

-- Largemouth bass are native to the eastern and central United States, southeastern Canada and northern Mexico.
+- Native to the eastern and central United States, southeastern Canada and northern Mexico.
 They have been introduced into many other areas as well.

-- Channel catfish are native to lower Canada, eastern and northern United States and parts of northern Mexico.
+- Channel fish are native to lower Canada, eastern and northern United States and parts of northern Mexico.

-- They’re found in rivers, reservoirs, lakes and ponds.
+- When fishing they can be found in rivers, reservoirs, lakes and even a pond.

 - Smallmouth have a golden olive to brownish body.
 They have brown vertical bars or thick stripes down the body.
 The head has dark brown horizontal bars.

 - Largemouth have a greenish gray body.
 They have dark, black blotches forming jagged horizontal lines down the body.